 eMentors is an online mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
 Over the course of eight weeks, students and mentors discuss topics including college and career experience, interviewing skills, workplace etiquette, having a positive attitude, and more.
-Students and mentors also participate in two virtual activities focused on building the mentor-student relationship and learning more about career opportunities.
+Students and mentors also participate in activities focused on building the mentor-student relationship and learning more about career opportunities.

-Students who engage with their mentors during this program learn about future career opportunities, how to network with others within a professional setting, improve their written communication skills, and receive advice from a trusting adult.
+Students who engage with their mentors during this program learn about future career opportunities, how to network with others within a professional setting, improve their written communication skills, and receive advice from a supportive adult.

 Utilizing eMentors in your classroom is a great way to provide your students with real-world experience and knowledge about how to succeed in school, career, and life.

 BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly message exchange.
 Each student is matched with a mentor from that company.

 Educators allocate one class period every week for students to message their mentors.
 Each week’s message is based on guiding questions selected by the educator (these are provided to educators by BestPrep).

 Educators monitor student messages and integrate the eMentors experience into the curriculum through classroom activities and assignments.